 Making an application

-Parents must complete the on-line application form, stating three preferences.
+Parents must complete the Local Authority electronic form, stating three preferences.
 Parents who wish their application to this Church school to be considered against the faith criteria should also complete the supplementary form.
 If the school is oversubscribed, a failure to complete the supplementary form may result in your application for a place in this school being considered against lower priority criteria as the Governing Body will have no information upon which to assess the worship attendance.

 Arrangements for admission have been agreed following consultation between the governing body, the Diocesan Board of Education, Local Authorities and other admissions authorities in the area.

 The number of places available for admission to the Reception class in the year 2021 will be a maximum of 30.
 The governing body will not place any restrictions on admissions to the reception class unless the number of children for whom admission is sought exceeds their admission number.
 By law, no infant class may contain more than thirty children.
 The Governing Body operates a system of equal preferences under which they consider all preferences equally and the Local Authority notifies parents of the result.
 In the event that there are more applicants than places, after admitting all children with a Statement of Educational Need or Health and Care Plan naming the school, the governing body will allocate places using the criteria below, which are listed in order of priority.

 1. (a) Children in public care and previously looked after children.